cdreier/wasmachine/README.md

 }
 ```

-The port is only there for the feeling.
+The port is only there for the *feeling*.

 When we put everything together, we see that we need to store the request somewhere in the service worker to answer it after our go wasmachine handled everything.
 This was a bit tricky.
 Luckily we can respond with a `Promise`!